surekha-verma/golang-study-circle/interfaces/README.md

 ```

 ### Go type check with interfaces - runtime type check
 Go interfaces and its duck types are checked at compile time, but we can also check for the type of interface at runtime.
+**x.(type)** returns the concrete type of value stored in **x**

+A type switch is used to compare the concrete type of an interface with the multiple types provide in the case statements.

 ```console
 package main